adyitz/Analyst_BA_Case_Study/README.md

 Q: Is the data real business data?

-A: No, this data is mock data for a fictional business?
+A: No, this data is mock data for a fictional business.
 ___

 Q: Is it alright if this data is left in a public domain,either in my BI tool, personal Repo, or otherwise?

-A: We only ask that you do not share the details of this case study with other applicants of on a public job site.
-We want to keep a level playing fields for all applcants, now and in the future.
+A: We only ask that you do not share the details of this case study with other applicants or on a public job site.
+We want to keep a level playing-field for all applcants, now and in the future.
 Keeping this data in your personal location is acceptable.
 ___

 Q: Does it matter what database I use to solve the case study?

-A: You can choose any relational SQL database to perform your analysis.
-As of the creation of this case study, BigQuery is used at EngagedMD, and you can access that for free with your own account: https://cloud.google.com/blog/products/data-analytics/query-without-a-credit-card-introducing-bigquery-sandbox
+A: You can choose any relational SQL database and/or spreadsheet (Google Sheets or Excel) to perform your analysis.
+As of the creation of this case study, BigQuery and Google Sheets are both used at EngagedMD, and you can access that for free with your own accounts.

+Here is how you would access BigQuery for free: https://cloud.google.com/blog/products/data-analytics/query-without-a-credit-card-introducing-bigquery-sandbox
 ___

-Q: Does it matter what BI tool I connect to my case study SQL database?
+Q: Do I need to display my analytics results in a BI tool for this case study?

-A: Feel free to use the BI tool of your choice while completing this case study.
-As of the creation of this case study, Google Data Studio is used at EngagedMD, which can be accessed if you have a Google Cloud Platform account.
-Details here: https://support.google.com/datastudio/answer/6283323?hl=en
-___

-Q: Does query performance matter in the case study?

-A: Query performance is not highly important for this case study - we are most interested in your analysis skills, and not your query optimization skills.
-Queries should complete and BI tools should update within a reasonable amount of time.
+A: No. Answers and data visualizatoins may be displayed in a spreadsheet (Google Sheets or Excel), and you may use you best judgement as to whether results are displayed in a graph, table, or raw data form.

+Please do NOT spend additional time creating visualizations in a BI tool or in a deck (Google Slides or Powerpoint).
+The focus of this case study is to showcase your approach and thought process, and your ability to work with the provided dataset to produce a business recommendation to leadership and stakeholders.
 ___